Age of Intuition Suite

 Magnum Opus

 The Magnum Opus is a creative consciousness exercise that centers imaginational and poetic reasoning.
-Comprised of seven states, the Opus symbolically moves you.
-This process is revealed through poetry.
+Comprised of seven states, the Opus symbolically moves you, revealing through poetry.
 You will create seven poems in one hour.
 You will return to this mundane realm astonished, mystified, expanded, and a little bit healed up.
 Creative consciousness renews us.
-This exercise is a door to growth.

 How it works